ccwang002/ccwang002.github.io/content/blogs/2017-11/1117_ensdb_in_python.md

 ## Summary
 By downloading the underlying annotation database, one can do the same annotation query out of R language and sometimes it may be helpful.
 I feel like instead of trying to come up with my own layout of annotation mapping across multiple sources, it is more reliable to use a more official build.
-On the other hand, it is very hard to get the annotaion mapping correct and there are tons of corner cases that require careful and systematic decisions.
+On the other hand, it is very hard to get the annotation mapping correct and there are tons of corner cases that require careful and systematic decisions.
 So I don't really recommend to build my own mapping at the first place anyway.
 The method here should help the situation of annotation query out of R a bit.

 Potentially one can try copy the full R infrastructure but using the same underlying database and replicate the same experience to other languages, but it might require substantial work to get the infrastructure done and correct.